yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 First of all, if you wait for a record deal before you start recording an album, you’re doing a disservice to yourself and your fans.
 When a label pays for an album, it’s on their timeline, has to meet their standards, and may never even see the light of day.
 Not to mention, they’ll own a percentage, if not all, of your masters, meaning _they_ decide when and how your music is released.

-Do you want that to happen to your music? **Of course not!**

-> There is a better way!
+Do you want that to happen to your music? **Of course not!** But there is a better way.

 Do you have any idea how much the average album costs to make?

-**Me either.**
+Me either, and it doesn't matter.

-And it doesn’t really matter because a record can be made on any budget.
+> **Trick fact:** A record can be made on any budget!

 Here are some common costs that go into making an album: